Heads Up - Income Limits for MSP's will increase in 2023 in NYS - see more here!

 One who is only eligible for QI-1 because of higher income may ONLY apply for an MSP, not for Medicaid too.
 One may not receive Medicaid and QI-1 at the same time.
 If someone only eligible for QI-1 wants Medicaid, s/he may enroll in and deposit excess income into a pooled Supplemental Needs Trust, to bring her countable income down to the Medicaid level, which also qualifies him or her for SLIMB or QMB instead of QI-1.

 Advocates in NYC can sign up for a half-day "Deputization Training" conducted by the Medicare Rights Center, at which you'll be trained and authorized to complete an MSP application and to submit it via the Medicare Rights Center, which submits it to HRA without the client having to apply in person.

-CLIENTS WITHOUT MEDICARE PART A or B -- They may be able to enroll in the Part A Buy-In program, in which people eligible for QMB who do not otherwise have Medicare Part A may enroll in Part A, with Medicaid paying the Part A premium (Step-by-Step Guide by the Medicare Rights Center).
-See also GIS 04 MA/013.
+Seniors WITHOUT MEDICARE PART A or B -- They may be able to enroll in the Part A Buy-In program, in which people eligible for QMB who are age 65+ who do not otherwise have Medicare Part A may enroll in Part A, with Medicaid paying the Part A premium.

 This article was authored by the Empire Justice Center.